Terminal Guide for Honolulu International Airport Pet Relief Areas

 What to Expect from Honolulu Airport Pet Relief Stations

-The pet relief station located between the parking structures is the nicest of the three.
+The pet relief station located between the parking structures is the nicest of the four.
 This is a fully-fenced grassy area surrounded by palm trees.
 These trees are a nice inclusion, as they provide shade for playing animals on the hottest summer days.
 Additionally, this location is very convenient for passengers entering and exiting the airport—it is in the center of the main parking area.

 The terminal-specific pet relief areas are similar in size and available amenities.
 These areas are between 15 and 25 square feet and are partially-fenced areas of gravel and sand.